 Every terrorist attack is shocking in its own way.
 If the massacre of twenty-two people emerging from a pop concert in Manchester late on Monday evening has a particular horror, it is surely because of these very ingredients.
 Teenage joy, togetherness, and music – life itself in its most concentrated form – being cut down in an instant by the deluded agent of a murder-cult is an act of inhumanity to wrench heart and mind alike.

-The impact is indeed profound and personal, in Manchester and well beyond a proud city.
-In security terms, the Joint Terrorism Analysis Centre, or JTAC, raised the official threat level late on Tuesday from “severe” to “critical,” the highest category, for the first time since June 2007.
+The impact is indeed profound and personal, in Manchester and well beyond.
+The Joint Terrorism Analysis Centre, or JTAC, raised the official threat level late on Tuesday from “severe” to “critical,” the highest category, for the first time since June 2007.
 Islamic State had been quick to claim that a “soldier of the caliphate” was responsible, and a degree of affinity is looking more plausible now that JTAC, an integrated security agency under the aegis of MI5, considers that another attack is quite possibly imminent.
 This, along with the implementation of “Operation Tempura” – involving an increased quasi-military presence on the streets of cities other than notionally well-protected London – has become the main focus of high-level discussion.

 The 2007 decision was made following narrowly aborted car-bombings at Glasgow airport and two sites near London’s Trafalgar Square.
 In the latter case, the proximity of one of the cars to a nightclub – another symbol of what self-styled jihadis regard as decadent Western lifestyles – hinted at its target.
 This would also connect it to Manchester, where children were among the dead and wounded.